fershad/quick-takes/src/posts/change-gco2kwh-firefox-profiler.md

 lang: en
 type: post
 keywords:
   - firefox profiler
 layout: post
 tags:
   - firefox profiler
   - website carbon
+  - note
 seo:
   title: Change the value for CO2e calculations in Firefox Profiler
   description: This is cool.
 You can now change the value Firefox Profiler uses when it calculates the CO2e emissions in a Power Profile.
 thumbnail: /assets/img/opengraph-change-the-value-for-co-2e-calculations-in-firefox-profiler.png
 ---